10 Best ITDR Tools: Complete Identity Threat Detection and Response Guide

 IAM (Identity and Access Management) controls who can access what.
 It handles provisioning and authentication.
 ITDR monitors for threats targeting those identities.
 Think of IAM as the lock on your door and ITDR as the alarm system.
 You need both, but they solve different problems.

-No. While enterprise solutions dominate the market, managed ITDR services make identity threat detection accessible to mid-market organizations.
-Huntress offers managed ITDR specifically for SMBs.
+No. While enterprise solutions dominate the market, managed services make identity threat detection accessible to mid-market organizations.
+Huntress offers managed identity protection specifically for SMBs.
 Cloud-native options from Okta and Microsoft also lower the barrier to entry.

-Most ITDR tools don’t monitor the dark web directly.
+Most identity threat tools don’t monitor the dark web directly.
 They detect when stolen credentials are used, not when they’re first leaked.
 Some newer platforms like Sophos ITDR include dark web monitoring.
-For comprehensive coverage, you’ll want dedicated dark web credential monitoring alongside your ITDR solution.
+To close that gap, you’ll want dedicated dark web credential monitoring alongside your ITDR solution.

-Cloud-native ITDR solutions can be deployed in days.
-On-premises solutions with Active Directory integration typically require 2-4 weeks for full deployment and tuning.
+Cloud-native solutions can be deployed in days.
+On-premises tools with Active Directory integration typically require 2-4 weeks for full deployment and tuning.
 Agentless solutions like Silverfort deploy faster than agent-based alternatives.
 Plan for additional time to build response playbooks.